 I am reminded of when my children were small, and we would go to McDonald’s to eat.
 I would pay for their meals and later ask if I could have a french fry – just one.
 Sometimes the answer was “no.” They did not want to share what had been given to them with the one who gave it.
 That’s how we are with money quite often because we just don’t understand.

 Pure selfishness might be the motivator, but often fear is behind our refusal to release ownership of our money.
 We doubt that we will have enough for ourselves; so, we hold tightly to what is “ours.”
 The only problem is that it’s not really ours.
 It’s God’s to be used as he sees fit.
 What if we handled all of our money as if it were God’s?
 Would it make a difference in how we spend, save, or give it away?
 Most likely.
-But if we treat our finances as if we are accountable to no one but ourselves, we might easily miss out on God’s best, or, worse, end up handling it very poorly.
+But if we treat our finances as if we are accountable only to ourselves, we might easily miss out on God’s best, or, worse, end up handling it very poorly.

 The first step in gaining financial freedom is to recognize that all of our money belongs to God and act accordingly.